CSIRO Independent Investigation

 Since May 2012, there have been a series of allegations made in the media, on websites and to some Parliamentarians, by former employees of bullying and other misconduct matters whilst employed with CSIRO.

-CSIRO's intention is to ensure our duty of care has been met to all current and former CSIRO staff members and affiliates, identify where further action is required, and identify lessons we can learn to build into our future strategies.
+CSIRO's intention from this investigation was to ensure our duty of care had been met to all current and former CSIRO staff members and affiliates, identify where further action is required, and identify lessons we can learn to build into our future strategies.

-The Terms of Reference for the independent investigator are available from the HWL Ebsworth website [external link].
+The Terms of Reference that guided the independent investigator are available from the HWL Ebsworth website [external link].